utkarshcmu/grafana.org/content/blog/2016-11-09-grafana-v4-beta.md

 There are no breaking changes.
 Old dashboards and features should work the same.
 Grafana-server will automatically upgrade it's db schema on restart.
 It's advisable to do a backup of Grafana's database before updating.

-If your are using plugins make sure to update your plugins.
+If your are using plugins make sure to update your plugins as some might not work perfectly v4.

+You can update plugins using grafana-cli

+    grafana-cli plugins update-all

 ## Changelog